forestgrape/people_interactions/people_interactions.md

 > *Opinion on Teams*
 > Ideally we act as ONE team or as teams cooperating friendly or at least as teams competing fair & peacefully - with the goal to tackle together the many challenges we face to improve the life of every-body step by step while keeping the world in a good state.
 >
->> As an important task is considered getting AI (Artificial Intelligence) and AL (Artificial Life) right.
-Life here, denotes a thing with environment interactions which is able to produce rough copies of itself.
-[Before] we know we [may] turn out to be life creators:
+>> As an important task is considered getting AI (Artificial Intelligence) and AL (Artificial Life) right and especially not wrong.
+>> Life here, denotes a thing with environment interactions which is able to produce rough copies of itself.
+>> [Before] we know we [may] turn out to be life creators:
 >> * An instance of an Artificial Intelligence in the Internet is possibly able to transform to AIL (Artificial Intelligent Life) if it is capable enough and has survival instincts.
 >> * With synthetically assembling RNA/DNA sequences, life forms which are not possible (or at least very unlikely) to arise naturally can be created.
 Such life forms are considered artificial life here.
 Just modifying single nucleotides or rearranging/combining existing life forms is considered here as at the border between artificial life and modified natural life, as such life forms can arise naturally.  <!--// Self amplifying RNAs (RNA which encodes proteins to replicate itself) could possibly give rise to such life forms if they infect immortal cell lines. // While containing synthetic RNAs the Covid vaccines from Moderna and Biontech are *not* self amplifying i.e. these RNA do not encode proteins to replicate themselves.-->